mok0230/ethsplorer/README.md

 # EthSplorer

-This is a lightweight block explorer for the ethereum blockchain
+This project is a lightweight block explorer and gas chart interface for the Ethereum blockchain.

 ## Getting started